IAS ACCEPTS ELECTRONIC PORTFOLIOS ONLY

 A portfolio is a collection of materials that represent your work, skills, ideas and values.
 A portfolio includes material from different points in your academic career that will reflect growth in your thinking, an evolution in your skills and changes in your attitudes.
 It is a record of your intellectual development at UW Tacoma.
 Your portfolio will contain a number of carefully selected papers you have written in your classes, as well a reflective cover letter and some portfolio forms that you, your teachers and your classmates have filled out to assess your work.
 Depending on your major, it may also contain samples of your creative work or lab research.

 No grade is attached to the portfolio, and it will not have any impact on your GPA or become part of your official transcript.
-However, the portfolio is a graduation requirement for all students in the IAS program, and you cannot graduate without going through the portfolio assessment process.
+However, the portfolio is a graduation requirement for all students in the IAS program.

 How do I start and maintain a portfolio?